bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Notes:

-1- Every response has a header called X-CorrelationId (RequestId).
-When we log exceptions for you, it has a X-CorrelationId, so you can associate a request/response to logs.
+1- Every response has a header called X-Correlation-ID (RequestId).
+When we log exceptions for you, it has a X-Correlation-ID, so you can associate a request/response to logs.

 2- When your app is in debug mode, exceptions details are written into responses.
 So if "DebugModel" is set to "true" in environments.json, you see exception details, no matter the exception is known or not, but if it is set to "false", then you see "UnKnownException" for unknown exceptions and exception's message for known exceptions.